Elizabeth Quat

-Elizabeth Quat Pei-fan, BBS, JP (葛珮帆, born 23 December 1966) is a Hong Kong politician associated with the pro-Beijing Democratic Alliance for the Betterment and Progress of Hong Kong.
+Elizabeth Quat, BBS, JP (葛珮帆, born 23 December 1966) is a Hong Kong politician from the pro-Beijing Democratic Alliance for the Betterment and Progress of Hong Kong.
 She is a co-founder of the Internet Professional Association (iProA), a director of the World Summit Award and chief executive officer of CB Strategic Investment.
-All three of her "degrees" were awarded by defunct diploma mill Greenwich University, Hawaii.
+Quat graduated from Greenwich University, Hawaii, a defunct diploma mill.

-Quat was elected in 2012 to represent New Territories East in the Hong Kong Legislative Council.
-She was re-elected in 2021 to represent Election Committee.
+Quat was elected in 2012 through New Territories East constituency in the Hong Kong Legislative Council.
+She was re-elected in 2016 through the same constituency.
+She was re-elected in 2021 to represent Election Committee constituency with 1,322 votes.
 She has also served as an elected member of the Sha Tin District Council from 2008 to 2015.

+In December 2025, she was re-elected again through Election Committee constituency with 1,321 votes.